Umuzi-org/tech-department/content/projects/kotlin/project-8/loading-displaying-images/_index.md

 ### Task: Display an internet image

 Displaying a photo from a web URL might sound straightforward, but there is quite a bit of engineering to make it work well.
 The image has to be downloaded, buffered, and decoded from its compressed format to an image that Android can use.
 The image should be cached to an in-memory cache, a storage-based cache, or both.
 All this has to happen in low-priority background threads so the UI remains responsive.
 Also, for best network and CPU performance, you might want to fetch and decode more than one image at once.
-Learning how to effectively load images from the network could be a codelab in itself.
+Learning how to effectively load images from the network could be a projects in itself.

 Fortunately, you can use a community-developed library called Glide to download, buffer, decode, and cache your images.
 Glide leaves you with a lot less work than if you had to do all of this from scratch.